Felber Family History

 Felber Name Meaning

-German and Swiss German: topographic name for someone who lived by a conspicuous willow tree or a group of such trees, from Middle High German velwe ‘willow’ (presumably from an unrecorded Old High German cognate of Old English welig).
-As a vocabulary word this has now been entirely supplanted by Weide.
-Both words ultimately derive from a root meaning ‘bent’, ‘twisted’, and refer to the useful suppleness of willow twigs.
-Some examples of the surname may derive as a habitational name from any of the places called Felben, from the dative plural of the word (originally used after a preposition).
+German and Swiss German: topographic name for someone who lived by a conspicuous willow tree or a group of such trees from Middle High German velwe ‘willow’ (presumably from an unrecorded Old High German cognate of Old English welig).
+As a vocabulary word this has now been entirely supplanted by Weide .
+Both words ultimately derive from a root meaning ‘bent twisted’ and refer to the useful suppleness of willow twigs.
+Some examples of the surname may derive as a habitational name from any of the places called Felben from the dative plural of the word (originally used after a preposition).
 Jewish (Ashkenazic): artificial name from the German name for a willow (see 1 above).

 Source: Dictionary of American Family Names 2nd edition, 2022